Below you can see the vets, nursing staff, and reception staff who will be helping when you come in.

 Professionally, small animals are my key area of focus.
 I particularly enjoy dog and cat dentistry, internal medicine and ensuring senior pets lead a good quality of life.
 I feel they deserve to be pain free and healthy for as long as possible, and love to work with owners to find the right balance for this.

-I grew up in Dorrigo, son of a third generation farmer and rural businessman ( though I was actually born and lived in Armidale for two years while Dad finished Rural Science at UNE).
+I grew up in Dorrigo, son of a third generation farmer and rural businessman (although I was born and lived in Armidale for two years while Dad finished Rural Science at UNE).

 My schooling was at Dorrigo High, before I spent a year overseas in South Africa on a Rotary exchange.
 It was here I confirmed my lifelong love of rugby.
 I had played rep rugby at school at a decent level (though I peaked in high school).